Trinity Alps: Glaciers, snowfields, and ice fields

-Research has shown that some glaciers in the Trinity Alps are more resistant to the effects of global warming than are other California glaciers.
-According to recent, but incorrect, USGS maps, 35 permanent bodies of snow and several tiny glaciers dot the highest peaks of the Alps.
+Research had shown that some glaciers in the Trinity Alps were more resistant to the effects of global warming than are other California glaciers.
+According to recent, but incorrect, USGS maps, 35 permanent bodies of snow and several tiny glaciers dotted the highest peaks of the Alps.

+The only glaciers to survive to the 21st century were the Salmon Glacier and the Grizzly Glacier, a 15 acre icefield on the north side of Thompson Peak, which showed crevasses indicating true motion even on so small an icefield.
+The Salmon Glacier went extinct in 2015.
+The Grizzly Glacier was declared extinct in the fall of 2022.

 Temporary glacier

 On the ridge south of Sapphire Lake is an unusual phenomenon consisting of a temporary glacier, versus an inactive snowfield that melts out in dry years.
 Following years of heavy accumulation, an icefield appears in this fully sheltered north-facing cirque that can show active crevasses and seracs some tens of feet high.
 But this ice body, at an elevation of only 7500 ft in a region experiencing a long, hot dry season from about mid May to mid October, can disappear completely during a run of drier years.

 Studies of lichen collars indicate that the site near Kalmia Lake is the snowiest spot in the State of California, receiving snow accumulation in excess of the Lake Helen snowcourse on Lassen Peak, by far the snowcourse with greatest late winter snow accumulation in California.
 This in turn is consistent with the fact of an active glacier under Thompson Peak, while, in contrast, no such active glacier exists under Brokeoff Mountain west of Lassen Peak, higher than Thompson Peak and presenting an ideal NNE-facing zone in the area of maximum snow accumulation beneath an almost-vertical cliff face 1000 ft high.
 Sufficient snow does accumulate under Brokeoff that in some years the snowfield there experiences incipient glacial motion.
 Two moraines below it, one very recent, provide clear evidence at least of mass transport in the recent past at that site.
 These moraines are quite a bit smaller than those found below the Thompson Peak glacieret.